diegodesouza/Tmux/tmux.md

 * `CTRL-s` `d`, or
 * `PREFIX` `d`
-  * NOTE: *The session you just dettached from, is still running in the background, meaning you can still re-attach to it later.*
+  * NOTE: *The session you just detached from, is still running in the background, meaning you can still re-attach to it later.*

 #### Killing Sessions